Japeth Aguilar: Barangay Ginebra San Miguel (2013–present)

+On June 11, 2013, GlobalPort was part of a 4-team trade and Aguilar was sent to Barangay Ginebra San Miguel.

 Aguilar was paired with Greg Slaughter and they were dubbed the "Twin Towers".
-He is able to show his athleticism and jumping ability by routinely making a dunk almost every game and swatting shots.

 In his first game for the Kings, Aguilar tallied 18 points, 8 rebounds and 5 blocks against San Mig Super Coffee Mixers.
 He tallied his first double-double the next game against the Rain or Shine Elasto Painters by logging 19 points and 10 rebounds.
 In a December 8, 2013, game against his former team Talk 'N Text Tropang Texters, Aguilar knocked down a 3-point shot to give the Kings a 97–95 lead with 1.1 seconds remaining.
 In the subsequent play, he blocked the game-tying field goal attempt by Ranidel de Ocampo to secure the victory.
 He finished the game with 21 points, 12 rebounds and 7 blocks in 38 minutes.
 On December 28, 2013, against the Meralco Bolts, he knocked down the game winning 3 point shot at the buzzer to attain an 83–82 victory.
 He finished the game with 15 points and 11 rebounds.
 With his newfound confidence, he now leads the team in scoring, and is one of the leading candidates for Best Player of the Conference trophy in the 2013–14 PBA Philippine Cup, trailing statistical points leader June Mar Fajardo.

 On October 14, 2016, he was recognized during the PBA Leo Awards Night as he was named to the PBA All-Defensive Team and PBA Mythical Second Team.

 On January 6, 2022, Aguilar signed a three-year contract extension with Barangay Ginebra.

+National team career

+Aguilar first played for Philippines men's national team in 2009.
+He played for Powerade Team Pilipinas in the 2009 FIBA Asia Championship but saw limited action.

+When the team transitioned into its Gilas era, Aguilar became the team's starting power forward.
+However, for the 2011 FIBA Asia Championship, PBA pros Kelly Williams and Ranidel De Ocampo were added to the team, putting him in the back of the rotation.

+Aguilar was offered the chance to train with the Philippines for the 2012 Jones Cup, but declined as he wanted to explore opportunities in the US.
+He got another chance to play for Gilas in the 2013 FIBA Asia Championship, where he averaged 5.8 points and 3.9 rebounds on 54% shooting in 25 minutes, and helped Gilas qualify for the 2014 FIBA World Cup.

+Aguilar was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.